 Close to Persepolis is the sacred Necropolis (Naqsh-e Rustam), where the founders of the Persian Empire lie for eternity.
 The gigantic tombs of Darius I, Xerxes, Artaxerxes I, and Darius II, are hollowed out of the cliff and embellished with sculpted figures and huge bas-reliefs.
 The row of the four tombs, all shaped in crosses and facing the visitor, inspires admiration.

 These mountains chosen by Darius, as well as the whole area, are believed to be sacred, that's why many ancient tombs, called "Ostodan", can be found there.
 As the Achaemenids were Zoroastrians, this place also holds many holy places of this ancestral religion, such as Fire Temples.

-Fars Province surroundings display green valleys and waterfalls hidden between the rocks.
+Fars Province's surroundings display green valleys and waterfalls hidden between the rocks.
 This natural paradise is home to several Iranian tribes and also has many old villages.
 Encountering the locals is the best way to get familiar with their culture and customs.
-You can walk around a traditional village to observe its unique architecture, appreciate its peaceful atmosphere before sharing a local meal.
+You can walk around a traditional village to observe its unique architecture and appreciate its peaceful atmosphere before sharing a local meal.

-We leave Shiraz at 8 A.M, one hour later arrive in Persepolis site.
+We leave Shiraz at 8 A.M., one hour later arrive at the Persepolis site.
 Visiting the site takes about 2 hours and a half.
 After some rest, we head toward Necropolis, at a short distance drive.
-Visiting Naqsh-e Rostam Necropolis for an hour, we move to a neighbor village close to the mountain.
+After visiting Naqsh-e Rostam Necropolis for an hour, we moved to a neighbouring village close to the mountain.
 In this pleasant and authentic atmosphere, we share a local lunch with a rural family and visit around the village.